Chattampi Swamikal: Major works

-Swamikal's writings comprise various forms, such as single stanzas, muktakas, bhajan songs, essays, critical works, translations, commentaries, short notes, and letters.
+Swamikal's writings comprise various forms, such as single stanzas poems, bhajan songs, essays, critical works, translations, commentaries, short notes, and letters.
 Swamikal led a wandering life and left what he wrote with those who were with him at the time of writing.
 Most of the works were only partially recovered and published.
 There were no later attempts to collect and conserve them, which led to the gradual loss of many of them.
 A few works were discovered and published eight decades after his death and inspired serious discussion, such as Adhibhasha and Pracheena Malayalam Part -II.
 The Centre for South Indian Studies has formed the Chattampi Swami Digital Archive (CSDA) project as an attempt to collect and collate extant documents related to Swamikal.
 Important works available in print are: